 When it comes to celebrations, there’s nothing quite like lamb to mark the occasion.
 This Easter, I’m making a North African lamb knuckle Bredie in place of a more traditional roast leg of lamb.
-As the days become shorter and air just a little more brittle, I’m drawn to hearty casseroles that offer comfort and warmth.
+As the days become shorter and air brisk , I’m drawn to hearty casseroles that offer warmth and comfort.
 The flavours of this bredie are redolent of classic Cape Malay cuisine, rich in personality and a complete joy to eat.

 Bredie is as much a part of South African food culture as Milktart and pancakes.
 Traditionally, it’s made using mutton or stewing lamb.
 As with most stews, the flavourings are efficiently simple with foundational basics like onion, garlic and a good stock.
 From there, you can add any number of vegetables.
 Pumpkin, green beans and waterblommetjies are firm favourites.
 Typically, bredie is a slow-cooked Cape Malay stew.
 While not especially hot, it is mildly spicy with great depth of flavour.
 Coriander, garam masala and cumin are responsible for the earthiness of the sauce, while ginger and chilli offer a heated element.
 I balance the savouriness and tomatoey acids with a squidge of honey.

-For this recipe I’m using lamb knuckles.
-They’re fatty and gelatinous with a gentler taste than mutton.
-Short-cutting my way around slow roasting, this bredie is made in the new Instant Pot.
+I cooked the bredie in my new Instant Pot.
 It’s a game changer as far as pressure and slow cooking is concerned.
 After 45 minutes, the meat falls away from the bone and is soft enough to eat with a spoon.
 Once I’ve reduced and thickened the sauce with a cornflour slurry, I mix in creamy white beans and sliced lemon to cut through the fattiness of the lamb and brighten the flavours.
 Serve with a bowl of fluffy mash or couscous tossed with currants and toasted almonds.

 North African lamb knuckle Bredie